szoutwp/articles/31. TailwindCSS and Variables/README.md

 ### gatsby-browser.js (optional)

-If you're using Gatsby you can add the following to your `gatsby-browser.js` file:
+If you're using Gatsby, you can add the following to your `gatsby-browser.js` file:

 ```js
 export const wrapRootElement = ({ element }) => (